All Products

 # Make sure that the ALIBABA_CLOUD_ACCESS_KEY_ID and ALIBABA_CLOUD_ACCESS_KEY_SECRET environment variables are configured in the code runtime environment.

-# If the project code is leaked, the AccessKey pair may be leaked and the security of resources within your account may be compromised.
-The following sample code shows how to use environment variables to obtain an AccessKey pair and use the AccessKey pair to call API operations.
-The sample code is for reference only.
+# If the project code is leaked, the AccessKey pair may be leaked and the security of all resources in your account may be compromised.
+The following sample code is only for reference.
 We recommend that you use Security Token Service (STS) tokens, which provide higher security.

 access_key = os.environ['ALIBABA_CLOUD_ACCESS_KEY_ID']